Cats are masters at hiding illness. If you notice any of these subtle signs, make an appointment with your veterinarian.

 Bad Breath

 One of the early indicators of a dental problem is bad breath.
-Regular home teeth brushing and veterinary dental care prevent bad breath , pain, tooth loss and spread of infection to other organs.
+Regular home teeth brushing and veterinary dental care prevent bad breath, pain, tooth loss, and the spread of infection to other organs.